 Neil Tangri is currently a PhD candidate in paleoceanography at Stanford University.
 Previously, he led the waste and climate change campaign for GAIA, the Global Alliance for Incinerator Alternatives and the Global Anti-Incinerator Alliance.
-A founding member of GAIA and formerly with Essential Action, he has also worked as a community organizer; as a media advocate, training grassroots activists in press relations; as a researcher, documenting urban environmental problems and their causes in India; and as a tall ship sailor.
+A founding member of GAIA and formerly with Essential Action, he has also worked as a community organizer; as a media advocate training grassroots activists in press relations; as a researcher documenting urban environmental problems and their causes in India; and as a tall ship sailor.
 Neil speaks English, Spanish and Hindi.
-He is based in Berkeley, CA.
+He is based in Palo Alto, CA

 Crude Accountability Co-Founder Kate Watters also serves for the Board of Directors.